zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

    rootfs download...
    (See [2.4.1.
 Download Rootfs Tarball](#241-download-rootfs-tarball))

+3. Where's the package/feature I need?
+Who can add it for me?

+   The short answer is: there's no nanny here.
+Zeppe-Lin is built by its users, for its users.
+If you need a package, or any other feature, you are the person to make it happen.
+Our community's strength comes from people like you taking the initiative.

+   If you want it, make it.
+Just be sure your work aligns with the [Zeppe-Lin Principles][#21-principles] before submitting your pull request to the appropriate repository.
+We appreciate your contribution, and we're looking forward to seeing what you'll add.

 ## 8. REPORTING BUGS

 For bug reports regarding **this site** and **handbook**, please use